 We conducted similar experiments on different CL strategies, network structures, and datasets.
 The results are demonstrated in Tab.~\ref{tab1},~\ref{tab2} and~\ref{tab3}.
 In all experiments, the performance in the shift group at $t = S$ was comparable to the control group but dropped dramatically at the end of learning $t = K$.
 These results show that distribution shifts in the data can severely degrade the function of regularization-based and remory-based CL methods, but not parameter-isolation-based methods.

-\subsubsection{Targeting}
+\subsection{Targeting}

 This section investigates the incidence of OODF on learned tasks.
 Figure~\ref{tar} shows the performance of all tasks but the one recognizing digit $3$ in the SplitMNIST-10 task trained with the OWM algorithm.
 In both the control and shift groups, the accuracy was tested at the end of the experiment.
 The testing accuracies of the tasks in the shift group were almost identical to those in the control group when there was no distribution shift in the training data.
 The result indicates that slight spillover caused by the distribution shift in a specific task affects the rest.
 Similarly, we further examined the rest experiments with different CL settings and algorithms.

 Figure~\ref{all_tar} illustrates the average accuracy of tasks without data distribution shifting in the control and shift groups.
 The minor difference verifies that OODF only affects the target task with data distribution shifting in the learning sequence.